Transcendent-Tapir/Distorted-Domains/characters.md

 5   | Hand Injury    | Fear of Darkness   | Your need to prove yourself | Your peculiar toe/fingernails
 6   | Head Injury    | Fear of Creepy Crawlies | You crack in the most vital moments | The disembodied voice of someone from your past

+Every aspect is intended to be used as inspiration.
+You are encouraged to add more detail as you see fit.
+Maybe being from "the streets" means a favela in Rio De Janero, maybe it means a futuristic Dubai.
+A head injury could be chronic migraines, or a missing eye, or that you were decapitated and your had hasn't been quite right since it grew back.
+Looking for love could be a loved one that was taken from you, or it could be a deep longing for a connection that you haven't found yet.

 ### Assets